 12 Low Maintenance Perennial Flowers For Your Garden

 Are you looking for beautiful and colorful flowers to add to your garden but don’t have a lot of time or energy for upkeep?
 If so, you’re in luck!
-Some grow low and slow wile others keep blooming all summer long.
+Some grow low and slow while others keep blooming all summer long.

-There are plenty of low maintenance perennial flowers that can thrive in your garden with minimal care and attention.
+There are plenty of low-maintenance perennial flowers that can thrive in your garden with minimal care and attention.
 These hardy plants require little watering, pruning, or fertilizing, making them perfect for busy gardeners or those who are still working on getting their green thumb.

 Low Maintenance Perennial Blazing Star Flowers